ksmirenko/embox-wiki/Emdocker.md

 # Emdocker
 Build & test environment on docker.
 Allows to setup fully working development environment in one command.

+Specific instructions for Mac can be found [here](Emdocker-on-Mac.md).

 ## Setup

 * Install docker.
 Please refer to docker official installation instructions.